 The numbers shown in this article are based on information collected from the US Patent and Trademark Office (USPTO).
 The USPTO is a federal office that issues patents for inventions, trademark registrations for logos and brand names, and copyright registrations for creative works.

-Thus far, in 2022, the United States Patent and Trademark Office (USPTO) has received 5,888 trademark applications that incorporate or relate to NFTs.
+As of April 2023, the United States Patent and Trademark Office (USPTO) has received a total of 8,865 trademark applications that incorporate or relate to NFTs.

 There have been a total of 6,287 NFT-related patent applications filed from January 2020 to May 2022, with the highest number (1,064) filed in March 2022.

-The USPTO has received 4,180 trademark applications for metaverse and/or virtual products and services so far in 2022.
+So far, the USPTO has received 6,941 trademark applications for metaverse and/or virtual products and services.

 In 2021, the USPTO received 1,798 trademark applications, as opposed to just 155 in 2020.